Po Klong Halau: Cham involvement in the Cambodian troubles

 Champa was also affected by the chaotic conditions afflicting Cambodia in 1594–1600.
 During the Siamese conquest of the Cambodian capital Longvek in 1594, two Malay chiefs called Laksmana and Concona escaped to Champa with many Malays and Cambodians.
 As they felt slighted by the King of Champa, they started a revolt in the capital while the king was away, pillaging the place.
 Immediately afterwards they fled back to Cambodia, bringing with them much artillery and numerous prisoners.
 They won the ear of the new Cambodian King Preah Ram I and emerged as leaders of a sizeable Muslim Malay-Cham community in Cambodia, centered in the Thbaung Khmum province.
 They also persuaded the king to start a war against Champa which they alleged could easily be conquered.
 A dignitary called Ukaña Tejo headed the army that duly invaded the Champa Kingdom in 1596.

 However, the Cambodian crisis of 1594 eventually led to the intervention of a small troop of Spanish and Portuguese adventurers who managed to surprise and kill King Preah Rama I in May 1596.
 When he heard about the assassination, Tejo returned to Cambodia and began to meddle in the power play.
 Tejo and the Malay chief Concona were soon killed by the Iberians who by now dominated the royal Khmer court.
 However, Laksmana and his Cham associate Po Rat violently opposed the Europeans after a fallout in Phnom Penh in 1599.
 The Europeans were massacred by the Chams and Malays, and Laksmana and Po Rat proclaimed themselves rulers.
 They killed the Spanish-backed king Barom Reachea II and started to subjugate large parts of Cambodia.
 Their Muslim religion did not sit well with the Khmer Buddhists, however.
 The next ruler Barom Reachea III managed to defeat the Malays and Chams with great losses.
 Laksmana and part of his troops survived and moved over to Champa.
 Allegedly, Laksmana planned to remove the Cham usurper king and appropriate at least part of Champa for himself.
 The struggle caused great havoc in Champa, but ended with the King of Champa eliminating Laksmana and his men in c.
 1599–1600.
 This may have been part of a more complex series of events, since a Vietnamese source mentions Chams unsuccessfully fighting against the southern Vietnamese in 1600.

-Po Klaong Halau died in 1603 according to the common chronology.
+Po Klong Halau died in 1603 according to the common chronology.
 He had at least two sons called Po Nit and Po Jai Paran who became kings in turn after him.
 His tomb is situated in the village Hamu Tanran, south of Phan Rang, though it was badly ruined by the late 19th century.